Creamy Cauliflower Soup

 This post may contain affiliate links.
 Please read our disclosure policy.

 This cauliflower soup is proof that a creamy soup doesn’t need heavy cream to be rich and satisfying.
-Roasting the cauliflower with a little cumin brings out its natural sweetness, and then it blends up super smooth with coconut milk for an extra layer of richness making.
+Roasting the cauliflower with a little cumin brings out its natural sweetness, and then it blends up super smooth.

 Want to save this recipe?